instana/ruby-sensor/README.md

 ```
 Current components are `:gc`, `:memory` and `:thread`.

+## Documentation

+You can find more documentation covering supported components and minimum versions in the Instana [documentation portal](https://instana.atlassian.net/wiki/display/DOCS/Ruby).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.